• Active learning is at the heart of everything we do.

 • DIBELS and Developmental Reading Assessment

-• Judith Hochman's Basic Writing Skills
+• Judith Hochman's The Writing Revolution

 • Explicit phonics instruction utilizing Orton-Gillingham methodologies